curx/play-with-kustomize-and-helm/README.md

 It shows how resource without modifining the HelmChart, Kubernetes resources can be changed, added and deleted with the help of kustomize.

-Here, using the Bitnami Wordpress HelmChart, delete the pre-templated Kubernetes Secrets and and it back with the help of the External-Secrets in Kubernetes.
+Here, using the Bitnami Wordpress HelmChart, delete the pre-templated Kubernetes Secrets and add it back with the help of the External-Secrets in Kubernetes.

 ## Steps